Gondavale: History

 Accordingly, the trustees took charge after Brahmachaitanya's death in December 1913.
 They named Brahmachaitanya as the first and permanent trustee and began their work.
 Brahmananda named this Trust as "Shri Samartha Sansthan Gondavale".

 Ever since its formation in 1913 to date, the Sansthan has been fortunate to receive services from several trustees and sevekari sadhaks (volunteers).
 They come from all walks of life - rich / poor, farmers, doctors, engineers, business executives etc. "Generation after generation of devotees have served as trustees / sevekaris.

 Shrines and monuments

-Brahmachaitanya's Samadhi
+Brahmachaitanya Maharaj's Samadhi

-A day prior to his death, Brahmachaitanya visited his cattle house and said he wanted to live at that site permanently.
-Brahmananda, Dr. Kurtakoti, and other disciples took this as a hint and decided to build his samadhi at that site after Brahmachaitanya's death.
+A day prior to his death, Sri Brahmachaitanya Maharaj visited his cattle house and said he wanted to live at that site permanently.
+Brahmananda, Dr. Kurtakoti, and other disciples took this as a hint and decided to build his samadhi at that site after Brahmachaitanya maharaj's death.
 Brahmachaitanya's samadhi is modeled after the samadhi of Samaratha Ramdas Swami, Sajjangadh.
 Accordingly, a Gopal Krishna temple is built above the samadhi.
 The samadhi is decorated with only one ornament - flowers from the Sansthan's nursery.